workshop14/SVG-Agile/README.md

 # SVG-Agile

-#### Adding multitouch support for interactive manipulation of SVG objects and groups of Objects
+#### Adding multitouch support for interactive manipulation of SVG objects and groups of objects

 ## Implementation
 All svg objects that support the transform property may be manipulated with this library.
 For example group (*g*), path (*path*) and rectangle (*rect*) elements. **NOTE** Does not support transformation of the entire SVG element.